haiwera-silk-cd/magento-devdocs/_includes/install/web/install-web_4-customize-store.md

 If a module's check box is unavailable, some other module depends on it.
 In the case of a dependency, to change the state of that module, you must first perform the corresponding action on the module on which it depends.

-For example, `Magento_GoogleAnalytics` can be disabled only if `Magento_GoogleOptimizer` is disabled first.
+例如， `Magento_GoogleAnalytics` can be disabled only if `Magento_GoogleOptimizer` is disabled first.
 Conversely, if both modules are disabled, you must enable `Magento_GoogleAnalytics` first.

 The following figure shows an example of disabling the `Magento_GoogleAnalytics` and `Magento_GoogleOptimizer` modules.